 Method 2 - Determine which eye will accept the added power with the least reduction in vision.
-Place the appropriate plus power trial spectacle lens in front of one eye and then the other while the distance refractive error correction is in place for both eyes.
+Place the appropriate plus power trial spectale lens in find to I one eye and them the other while the distance refractive error correction is in place for both eyes.
 Determine whether the patient functions best with the plus power trial lens over the right or left eye.